 The D30 writes its imaging data to Compact Flash cards, while the RX100 II uses SDXC or Memory Stick PRO Duo cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D30 and Sony Cyber-shot DSC-RX100 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX100 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.